Faranio/Face_Recognition/README.md

 MainWindow.py:

-  Python file that has the code for the design of main window and can be executed (converted from design.ui).
+  Python file that has the code for the design of main window and can be executed.

-IDwindow.py:

-  Python file that has the code for the One-To-One window that prompts for the ID of the staff member to find (converted from IDwindow.ui).

-OneToOne.py:

-  Python file that has the One-To-One algorithm.

 OneToMany.py: